-11 For additional discussion, see CRS Report R42784, U.S.-China Strategic Competition in South and East China Seas: Background and Issues for Congress, by Ronald O'Rourke.
+12 For additional discussion, see CRS Report R42784, U.S.-China Strategic Competition in South and East China Seas: Background and Issues for Congress, by Ronald O'Rourke.

-- Although China's naval modernization effort has substantially improved China's naval capabilities in recent years, China's navy currently is assessed as having limitations or weaknesses in certain areas, including joint operations with other parts of China's military, antisubmarine warfare (ASW), long-range targeting, and a lack of recent combat experience.
-China is working to reduce or overcome such limitations and weaknesses.12 Although China's navy has limitations and weaknesses, it may nevertheless be sufficient for performing missions of interest to Chinese leaders.
-As China's navy reduces its weaknesses and limitations, it may become sufficient to perform a wider array of potential missions. - In addition to modernizing its navy, China in recent years has substantially increased the size of its coast guard.13 China's coast guard is, by far, the largest of any country in East Asia.
+- planned ship procurement rates, planned total ship procurement quantities, planned ship retirements, and resulting projected force levels. - Although China's naval modernization effort has substantially improved China's naval capabilities in recent years, China's navy currently is assessed as having limitations or weaknesses in certain areas, including joint operations with other parts of China's military, antisubmarine warfare (ASW), long-range targeting, and a lack of recent combat experience.
+China is working to reduce or overcome such limitations and weaknesses.
+13 Although China's navy has limitations and weaknesses, it may nevertheless be sufficient for performing missions of interest to Chinese leaders.
+As China's navy reduces its weaknesses and limitations, it may become sufficient to perform a wider array of potential missions. - In addition to modernizing its navy, China in recent years has substantially increased the size of its coast guard.
+A China's coast guard is, by far, the largest of any country in East Asia.
 China also operates a sizeable maritime militia that includes a large number of fishing vessels.
-China relies primarily on its maritime militia and coast guard to assert and defend its maritime claims in its near-seas region, with the navy operating over the horizon as a potential backup force.14
+China relies primarily on its maritime militia and coast guard to assert and defend its maritime claims in its near-seas region, with the navy operating over the horizon as a potential backup force.
+Is